 NAT can be a complex animal and in all but the most basic environments there are bound to be issues obtaining a good working configuration.
 This section will go over a few common problems and suggestions on how they can potentially be solved.

-pfSense Hangouts on Youtube to view the May 2016 hangout for NAT on pfSense® software version 2.3, The June 2016 hangout on Connectivity Troubleshooting, and the December 2013 Hangout on Port Forward Troubleshooting, among others.
+Hangouts Archive to view the May 2016 hangout for NAT on pfSense® software version 2.3, The June 2016 hangout on Connectivity Troubleshooting, and the December 2013 Hangout on Port Forward Troubleshooting, among others.

 Port Forward Troubleshooting¶

 Port Forwards in particular can be tricky, since there are many things to go wrong, many of which could be in the client configuration and not pfSense.
 Most issues encountered by users have been solved by one or more of the following suggestions.

 Before any other troubleshooting task, verify the settings for the port forward.
 Go over the process in Adding Port Forwards again, and double check that the values are correct.
 Remember, if the NAT IP address or the ports are changed, the firewall rule may also need adjusting if a linked firewall rule was not chosen.

 Common things to check for:

 Correct interface: Usually WAN, or wherever traffic will enter the firewall.